Home

 Old Insecticides Vs. New Insecticides

-Forty years ago, insecticides were much different than they are now.
-Popular insecticides like chloradane, heptachlor and others were commonly used.
-They had a very broad spectrum and a long persistence.
-The term “broad spectrum” means they controlled a wide variety of turf pests and “long persistence” means it remained active for long periods.
 One application would last all season and quite often would last well into the second season.
 Due to the long persistence, a person didn’t need much knowledge of insect growth stages or behavior.
 The insecticide was going to kill the insect sooner or later.
 Although effective, the long persistence became a concern and by 1980 almost all were off the market.

 Newer insecticides are developed to be active for much shorter periods.
 Most will remain active for just a few days while a few others are persistent considerably longer.
 They also have a narrower spectrum.
+This can have a significant outcome, especially if we misidentify the damage or the tree or turf pests.

 More attention and research has been given to biological controls.
 These are often insect specific and must be applied well in advance of any turf damage.

-What Does This Mean For Us?
+What These New Insecticides Mean For Us?

 All About Lawn Grubs